errorC003C004/Yet-Another-Music-Player/README.md

 Known Issues (as of 4-23):
   * _on_playback_state_changed makes the pause button go to "Resume" then immediately back to "Pause"

-AI slop-ish code, all bug tested though, so it's good.

 Photos as of 4-21

 <img width="500" height="322" alt="Screenshot-2026-04-21-231446" src="https://github.com/user-attachments/assets/84452e7a-d79b-4701-8905-4313585d5b39" />